Our commitment to your recovery from injury extends to beyond in – house treatment.

 Feather and Down

 Often very comfortable but can easily compact and deform so that the head changes position overnight to either over stretch or compress the vertebrae and muscles.
-The best we have found is the Encore Pillow – designed by a Physiotherapist and has sections that are harder, that contour the beck better.
+The best we have found is the Encore Pillow – designed by a Physiotherapist and has sections that are harder, that contour the neck better.

 This does not compact or deform as easily as the feather and down and provides more support.
 Most foam pillows these days have a contour but being foam the exact match with your neck position is often difficult to achieve.
 Denton’s pillows have several contour heights and the foam is of moderate comfort.